Frequently asked questions

 The quick answer is: Work with those who have the knowhow and who you can trust.
 Launching in China without this is doomed to fail.

-The key to successful communication between you and your Chinese arm is to have one or two key staff with strong English skills.
+Speaking the local language is key to business in China.
+You wouldn't be able to operate locally without locals.
+At the headquarter end (say in Denmark) the key to successful communication between you and your Chinese arm is to have one or two key staff with strong English skills.

 It isn’t realistic that all employees will be able to speak English, and truthfully it isn’t desirable either, since English-speakers generally require higher salaries.
 Your general manager should be able to speak English, and depending on your type of company and products/services you may also need a technically trained staff member that speaks English.